 The purpose of a VPN (virtual private network) is to secure your connection to the Internet (which we recommend you do when you travel).
-Unfortunately, one of the drawbacks with many VPN services is you typically only receive one licence, which is good for only connecting one device at a time.
+Unfortunately, a drawback of many VPN services is receiving just a single licence, only good for connecting one device at a time.

 As a traveler these days, you probably have multiple devices that you wish to connect to the Internet at once, but you may not want to pay for several VPN licences which could add up to hundreds of dollars per year.

 Below, I’ll show you how to connect to the internet using your VPN, and share that secure connection with other devices, such as smartphones, tablets. or other laptops over wifi using Connectify and VPN service from Witopia.

 This article is a bit more advanced than our usual, so if you are already a bit lost, you can read more about Connectify from our previous article here, and learn about the basics of VPNs in our article “5 Reasons You Should Be Using a VPN.”

 How to Share Your Witopia VPN Connection With Connectify

 Right click on the Witopia icon from your System Tray (the area by the clock).
 Choose Gateways, and then choose a gateway you would like to use.

 Wait for the VPN to complete the connection.
 When it does, you will notice that the Witopia icon turns from white to blue.
 You can also check the location by double-clicking the Witopia icon in the System Tray.

 Start Connectify.
 Configure a hotspot name and password if you haven’t already.